 NYSED requires a PPE Affidavit from each owner to be part of the PLLC formation application.
 The affidavit certifies the PLLC owner’s license information, and that the PLLC will comply with NYSED rules and the New York Education Law.
 The affidavit must be notarized.
 A form is available on the NYSED Office of the Professions website.
 NYSED is not involved in the formation of law PLLCs.
 Skip this step if you’re an attorney.

-Obtain PLS-709 certificate of authority to form a New York PLLC from NYSED
+Obtain approval to form a New York PLLC from licensing authority

-Before a PLLC can be formed in New York, you must obtain the approval of NYSED (unless you’re an attorney).
-This comes in the form of a PLS-709 certificate of authority.
-Obtaining this approval consists of submitting a PLLC formation application.
+Before a PLLC can be formed in New York, you must obtain the approval of the licensing authority for your profession.
+Unless you’re an attorney, the licensing authority is NYSED.
+It comes in the form of a PLS-709 certificate of authority.
+Attorneys obtain a certificate of good standing from the appellate division of their admission instead.

+Obtaining a certificate of authority consists of submitting a PLLC formation application to NYSED.
 The PLLC formation application is comprised of:

-Albany, NY 12234-1000How long before approval?
+How long before approval?

 In our experience, the application will sit in NYSED’s mailroom from anywhere between 2-10 weeks.
 Then, it will be placed on the desk of a specialist for review.
 NYSED typically says to expect 60 days for specialist review.
 After review by a specialist, it is put in front of a supervisor for a final quality check, and NYSED’s consent to form the PLLC is mailed out if there are no issues with the application.